schmurtzm/Miyoo-Mini-easy-logotweak/README.md

  #### To use with Onion-OS
 ```
-	1 - Open the downloaded archive and copy "logotweak" folder in your "App" folder.
+	1 - Open the downloaded archive and extract "logotweak" folder in your "App" folder.
 	2 - Run the app logotweak, and choose your logo.
 That' all : power off -> power on to see the result ;)
 ```
  #### To use with MiniUI
 ```
-	1 - Open the downloaded archive and copy "logotweak" folder in "Tools" folder of your SD card
+	1 - Open the downloaded archive and extract "logotweak" folder in "Tools" folder of your SD card
 	2 - Rename the folder "logotweak" to "logotweak.pak"
 	3 - Run the app logotweak, and choose your logo, that' all : power off -> power on to see the result ;)
 ```